 Chateau Ferrand Lartigue does not have a long history in Saint Emilion.
 In fact, the property was only formed in 1993, when it was created by Pierre Ferrand.
 As you can easily surmise, the name of the estate came from the last name of the founder of the property, Pierre Ferrand.

-The 5 hectare, Right Bank vineyard of Chateau Ferrand Lartigue is planted to 80% Merlot, 10% Cabernet Franc and 10% Cabernet Sauvignon.
+The 5-hectare, Right Bank vineyard of Chateau Ferrand Lartigue is planted to 80% Merlot and 20% Cabernet Franc.
+The Cabernet Sauvignon vines have been removed.
 On average, the vines are 30 years of age.
-The vineyard is planted to a vine density of 5,500 vines per hectare.
-The terroir is a mix of clay, limestone and sandy soils.
+The vineyard is planted to a vine density of 6,600 vines per hectare.
+The terroir is a mix of clay, limestone, and sandy soils.

-To produce the wine of Chateau Ferrand Lartigue, after whole berry fermentation, the wine is vinified in temperature controlled, stainless steel vats.
-Malolactic fermentation takes place in barrel.
+To produce the wine of Chateau Ferrand Lartigue, after whole berry fermentation, the wine is vinified in temperature-controlled, stainless steel vats.
+Malolactic fermentation takes place in barrels.

-The wine is then aged in 30% new, French oak barrels for about 18 months.
+The wine is then aged in 60% new, French oak barrels for about 18 months.
 On average, close to 2,500 cases per year are produced of Chateau Ferrand Lartigue.
-There is a second wine, FL de Ferrand Lartigue.

 When to Drink Chateau Ferrand Lartigue, Anticipated Maturity, Decanting Time